nils-mathieu/piscine-rust/module-06.md

 ## Introduction

-This module is the first that'll actually look at the Rust Standard Library's types.
+This module is the first that'll actually look at the Rust Standard Library's constructs.
 The standard library is a separate crate automatically included in every Rust project.
 There is ways to disable it, but this is beyond the scope of this piscine.

 The Rust standard library, while not as large as C++'s, exports lots of useful types and constructs to help you create efficient software.
 This module will introduce you to some of them.

 ## General Rules

-Any exercise you turn in should compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
+Any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
 Only dependencies specified in the `allowed dependencies` section are allowed.
 Only symbols specified in the `allowed symbols` section are allowed.
 Every exercise must be part of a virtual Cargo workspace, a single